parshotamlal/Network-React-Assignment-done/README.md

 React Account Management Application

-A simple React (v16+) application that allows users to Register, Login, and Manage their Profile.
+A complete React (v16+) application that allows users to Register, Login, and Manage their Account Profile.
-The app stores data in Local Storage and supports account updates, deletion, theme switching, and session tracking.
+All user data is stored securely in Local Storage, and users can update info, delete their account, and switch between Light and Dark themes.

 🌟 Features

-✅ User Registration — Create a new account (username, email, password).
+✅ Register New Users — Create an account with username, email, and password.
-✅ User Login — Authenticate with stored credentials.
+✅ Login Authentication — Secure login using stored credentials.
-✅ Profile Management — View, edit, and update personal details.
+✅ Profile Page — View, edit, and manage personal account info.
-✅ Profile Picture Upload — Upload and display a user image.
+✅ Image Upload — Upload and display a profile picture.
 ✅ Theme Toggle — Switch between light and dark modes.
+✅ Auto Greeting — Displays "Good Morning / Afternoon / Evening".
+✅ Login Counter — Tracks how many times the user has logged in.
-✅ Local Storage — Persistent user data and preferences.
+✅ Local Storage Persistence — Saves user data even after refresh.
-✅ Account Deletion — Remove user data securely.
-✅ Login Count — Tracks total user logins.
-✅ Error Handling — Alerts and checks for invalid or duplicate data.
+✅ Error Handling — Alerts for invalid inputs, duplicate emails, or missing data.
-✅ Bootstrap Styling — Clean, responsive UI for all devices.
+✅ Responsive Design — Works beautifully on all devices using Bootstrap 5.

+⚙️ Requirements

+Before running this project, make sure you have:

+🧩 Node.js (v14 or above)

+💻 npm (comes with Node.js)

+🌐 A web browser (like Chrome or Edge)

 🗂️ Folder Structure
 account-management-app/